arnomoonens/yarll/README.md

 Total reward per episode when applying this algorithm on the _CartPole-v0_ environment:
 ![Total reward per episode using A3C](./results/a3c-cartpole-v0-rewards.png)

-This only show the results of one of the 8 A3C threads.
+This only shows the results of one of the A3C threads.
 Results of another execution are also posted on the [OpenAI Gym](https://gym.openai.com/evaluations/eval_deHd1IsvTQeWAnEaSvvkg).
 Results of an execution using the _Acrobot-v1_ environment can also be found [on OpenAI Gym](https://gym.openai.com/evaluations/eval_Ig1wrPzQlGipmBAhZ5Tw).
 ## How to run